Serve in aNick & Nora glass

 A wonderfully aromatic flower-powered Aviation.
 Sweeter than some Aviation renditions, including my own Aviation and if, like me, you like yours a tad drier and boozier then try adding a mere 5ml (1/6oz) more gin to Takumi's recipe.

 Takumi Watanabe first presented his version of the classic Aviation at the 2010 global final of World Class in Athens, Greece.
 Representing Japan, he was one of 24 finalists from around the world competing in a number of challenges to be crowned World Class Bartender of the Year.
-Erik Lorincz, then of London's Connaught Hotel, went on to win but Takumi's Aviation has since become a contemporary classic, perhaps helped by Difford's Guide publishing the following account from the Cocktail Mastery Challenge which was judged by the legendary Gary "gaz" Regan.
+Erik Lorincz, then of London's Connaught Hotel, went on to win.
+However, Takumi's Aviation has since become a contemporary classic, perhaps helped by Difford's Guide publishing the following account from the Cocktail Mastery Challenge which was judged by the legendary Gary "gaz" Regan.

 "The World Class Cocktail Mastery segment challenges World Class competitors to deliver not just on their drinks-making ability – but on the power of their palate.